Marketlum/Marketlum-Amendment/README.md

-# Introduction: Marketlum Amendment to the Holacracy Constitution®
+# Introduction: Marketlum Amendment to the Holacracy® Constitution

 ### What is the Marketum Amendment?

-The Marketlum Amendment extends Holacracy Constitution with a framework for market development.
+The Marketlum Amendment extends Holacracy® Constitution with a framework for market development.
 It builds on top of its core rules, structure, and processes.

 ### Legal Disclaimer